 Arab, regional media outraged by prophet film

 There has been criticism in pan-Arab and regional media of the US-produced film which has provoked violent protests in Egypt and Libya.
 It features an actor portraying the Prophet Muhammad, which is forbidden in Islam.
-The film is reportedly being promoted by two US-based Egyptian Christians (Copts), and said to be directed by an Israeli American.'Offensive to the Prophet'
+The film is reportedly being promoted by two US-based Egyptian Christians (Copts), and said to be directed by an Israeli American.

 The media in Egypt on 12 September highlighted the previous day's protests outside the US embassy in Cairo.